 - Repeater: A repeater is an electrical device that receives a signal, cleans it of unwanted noise, regenerates it, and retransmits it at a higher power level or to the opposite side of an obstruction, allowing the signal to travel greater distances without degradation.
 In the majority of twisted pair Ethernet networks, Repeaters are necessary for cable lengths longer than 100 meters in some systems.
 Repeaters are based on physics.

-- Bridges: Bridges broadcast data to all the ports but not on the one that received the transmission.
+- Bridges: Bridges broadcast data to all the ports but not to the one that received the transmission.
 Bridges, on the other hand, learn which MAC addresses are reachable through specific ports rather than copying messages to all ports as hubs do.
-Once a port and an address are associated, the bridge will only transport traffic for that address to that port.
+Once a port and an address are associated, the bridge will only transport traffic from that address to that port.

 - Routers: Routers are networking devices that use headers and forwarding tables to find the optimal way to forward data packets between networks.
 A router is a computer networking device that links two or more computer networks and selectively exchanges data packets between them.
 A router can use address information in each data packet to determine if the source and destination are on the same network or if the data packet has to be transported between networks.
 When numerous routers are deployed in a wide collection of interconnected networks, the routers share target system addresses so that each router can develop a table displaying the preferred pathways between any two systems on the associated networks.

-The internet is a larger network that allows computer networks controlled by enterprises, governments, colleges, and other organizations all over the world to communicate with one another.
-As a result, there are a tangle of cables, computers, data centers, routers, servers, repeaters, satellites, and wi-fi towers that allow digital data to go around the world.
+The Internet is a larger network that allows computer networks controlled by enterprises, governments, colleges, and other organizations all over the world to communicate with one another.
+As a result, there is a tangle of cables, computers, data centers, routers, servers, repeaters, satellites, and Wi-Fi towers that allow digital data to go around the world.

 The Internet is a vast network of networks that functions as a networking infrastructure.
 It links millions of computers throughout the world, creating a network in which any computer can talk with any other computer as long as they are both linked to the Internet.